handoyo18/EDA-Plotly-Express/README.md

 ### Libraries

 The libraries we use today is pandas and plotly_express.
-You can install it by `pip install plotly-express`
+You can install it by `pip install plotly`